★★★★★ 5.0 (60 Reviews)

 • Frameless glass enclosure

-• Built-in niches & bench optional
+• Built-in niches and bench optional

 • Linear or center drain